 A real estate owner may also avoid probate by appointing a co-owner with survivorship rights on the deed.
 Do not attempt this without consulting an attorney.

 If you have real estate, like a second home, in another state (and) you die owning that individually, you’re going to have to probate that in the state where it’s located.
 It is usually best to avoid probate in multiple jurisdictions, and also to avoid probate altogether.

 A co-owner with survivorship is an option for avoiding probate.
 If there’s no surviving spouse, or after the first one dies, you could transfer the estate to their revocable trust.

 Each state has different requirements.
 If you’re going to move to another state or have property in another state, you should consult with a local estate planning attorney.

 Here at Sabrina Winters Law, we help families in Charlotte with their estate planning needs.
-Book a Call with us today to find out how we can help!
+Schedule a Meeting with us today to find out how we can help!